tsParticles - v4.0.0-beta.12

 });

-Like in the sample above, the white and red colors will be replaced by blue and lime.
+Like in the sample above, the default colors will be replaced by red, blue, lime and white.

-The preset has a single life cannon, with a short duration.
+The preset has a single life explosion, with a short duration.
 The effect is immediate and ends few seconds after, but this can be customized too.

-The confetti cannons are made using the Emitter plugin, which is already documented here.
+The confetti explosion is made using the Emitter plugin, which is already documented here.

 The default emitter options are these: